 Christenings for children

 If you would like to consider having your child baptized at St. Thomas’s, we invite you to come along to one of our All Age Worship services, after which the Vicar will arrange to visit you at home to talk about baptism, if that feels right as the next step for you.
-Our All Age Worship services take place at 9.30am on the third Sunday in the month.
+Our All Age Worship services take place at 11am on the second Sunday in the month.
 They are welcoming and inclusive and last for about 45 minutes – please see our list of services for details of our next All Age Worship service.

 Exploring more about what Christening means

 Your child is precious to you and precious to God.
 You want the very best for them, and so does God.
 You want them to make right choices in life, for themselves and for others.

 A christening is just the beginning of this and so much more.
 Over the years to come, it’s a journey you’ll share together with your child by:

 - Being there for your child to talk to about the bigger questions of life – questions about hope, faith and love.